(This page revised March 23, 2015)

 CAUTIONDo not even think about trying to remove the filler without a proper Vac tool.
 The only possible result is destruction!

-The Vac tool screws onto the threads that are exposed when you remove the pen’s blind cap, and two styles are available as pictured on the next page: the Vac wrench (left) and the Vac block (right).
+The Vac tool screws onto the threads that are exposed when you remove the pen’s blind cap, and two styles are available as pictured below: the Vac wrench (left) and the Vac block (right).
 Vac wrenches, which are preferred by most professional repair people, come in two sizes; Oversize Lockdown and Speedline Senior Maxima fillers need the oversize tool, while all others need the standard size.
 Most Vac blocks, like the one shown here, accommodate both filler styles.
 You can get Vac tools of both types from Pentooling.com or Wood Bin Ltd. Both sources have single-size wrenches and dual-size blocks; Pentooling.com also offers an innovative dual-size wrench.

 To install the new diaphragm into the filler, you need something to push the pellet into the pellet pocket.
 The best tool I know for this task is a pellet pusher like the ones offered by Pentooling.com and Wood Bin Ltd: